rutupjoshi/RTL-Synthesis-and-Design-using-sky130/README.md

-# RTL Design and Synthesis Workshop
+# RTL Design and Synthesis Workshop using sky130.

-This repository contains my work for the RTL Design and Synthesis Workshop.
+This repository contains my work for the RTL Design and Synthesis Workshop using sky130.

 ## Tools Used
 - Verilog